Persian cat: Colouration

 Grand Champion Topknot James Bond of Lions & Owls RW Best Black Persian 2016–2017.
 A solid black, 1-year-old with brilliant copper eyes.
 This cat is in a kitten coat and the colour of the coat will darken as the kitten coat is shed and the adult coat grows in.
 Note the immense ruff, small round ears, heavy-boned, cobby body, and nose that is short, snub, and broad, with a "break" centred between the eyes.

 The permissible colours in the breed, in most organisations' breed standards, encompass the entire range of cat coat-pattern variations.

-The International Cat Fanciers' Association (CFA) groups the breed into four coat-pattern divisions, but differently: solid, silver and golden (including chinchilla and shaded variants, and blued subvariants), shaded and smoke (with several variations of each, and a third sub-categorisation called shell), tabby (only classic, mackerel, and patched [spotted], in various colours), party-colour (in four classes, tortoiseshell, blue-cream, chocolate tortie, and lilac-cream, mixed with other colours), calico and bi-colour (in around 40 variations, broadly classified as calico, dilute calico, and bi-colour), and Himalayan (white-to-fawn body with point colouration on the head, tail and limbs, in various tints).
+The International CFA groups the breed into four coat-pattern divisions, but differently: solid, silver and golden (including chinchilla and shaded variants, and blued subvariants), shaded and smoke (with several variations of each, and a third sub-categorisation called shell), tabby (only classic, mackerel, and spotted, in various colours), parti-colour in three classes; tortoiseshell (in black, blue, chocolate, and lilac), tri-colour (tortoiseshell-and-white or "calico" in North America), and bi-colour (in around 40 variations), and Himalayan (point colouration).

 CFA base colours are white, black, blue, red, cream, chocolate, and lilac.
 There are around 140 named CFA coat patterns for which the Himalayan qualifies, and 20 for the Himalayan sub-breed.
 These coat patterns encompass virtually all of those recognised by CFA for cats generally.
 Any Persian permissible in TICA's more detailed system would probably be accepted in CFA's, simply with a more general name, though the organisations do not mix breed registries.